 The Swedes and the Internet is a study conducted by The Swedish Internet Foundation.
 With this survey, we want to contribute facts and insights on how the use of the internet in Sweden is developing.
 We want to provide the conditions for the digitalisation of Swedish society and the business community to take place on an informed basis.

 The Swedes and the Internet is the Swedish part of the World Internet Project, an international research project involving some thirty countries.
 Since 2010, The Swedish Internet Foundation has been the head of the Swedish study.
 The report is based on interviews from a random sample of the population in Sweden.

-The text and illustrations at svenskarnaochinternet.se is protected under the law on copyright and is provided with the license Creative Commons Creative Commons, Attribution 4.0 International, which in short terms means that all material at the website can be used and shared freely as long as The Swedish Internet Foundation is stated as the author.
+The text and illustrations in the reports at this website is protected under the law on copyright and is provided with the license Creative Commons, Attribution 4.0 International, which in short terms means that the material at the website can be used and shared freely as long as The Swedish Internet Foundation is stated as the author.